HauntedBees/openraster-export/README.md

 Type: `string`

-Path to an ORA file.
-Currently only ORA files with one `stack` and any number of layers is supported.
+Path to the ORA file you want to convert to a single image.

 #### options